odow/StochDualDynamicProgram.jl/README.md

 results[:x][1] --> [1, 1.5, 1, 1.25, 1.25]
 ```

+In addition to the variables you specify via the `variables` option, the following keys are stored

+ - `:Current`:  stage cost
+ - `:Future`:   value of the approximated future cost variable
+ - `:Markov`:   index (1, 2, ... , M) of the markov state
+ - `:Scenario`: index (1,2,...,S) of the scenario

 #### Historical Simulation
 Often we may wanto to evaluate the policy give a particular historical realisation.
 This may contain correlation structures between our random variables that are not captured by the markov chain or independent scenarios.
 We can do this with a few modifications to the model.